-The Board continuously audits above statements of accounts and their documentary evidence submitted by auditees.
-In 2016, the Board received some 130 thousand statements ^(Note1) of accounts and some 43.66 million sheets ^(Note2) of documentary evidence for fiscal 2015.
+The Board continuously audits above statements of accounts and documentary evidence submitted by auditees.
+In 2017, the Board received some 130 thousand statements of accounts and some 43.47 million sheets of documentary evidence^(Note) for fiscal 2016.

-Upon finishing the auditing of statements of accounts for a fiscal year, the Board confirms the numerical accuracy of the final account of the State prepared by the Cabinet according to the established procedures.
+Upon finishing the auditing of statements of accounts for the fiscal year, the Board confirms the numerical accuracy of the final account of the State prepared by the Cabinet according to the established procedures.

-(Note1: Including 57 thousand statements of accounts submitted through an electronic data processing system and electromagnetic record materials)
+(Note: In addition to documentary evidence of paper media, there is evidence submitted through an electronic data processing system and electromagnetic record materials)